Project: C.A.R.E - Cancer Awareness Recovery Awareness for the Deaf and Hard of Hearing

 Project: Literacy, Empowerment, and Advocacy Program (L.E.A.P)

 LEAP is funded by Harden Foundation and additional generous private donations.
 This is a program for Deaf and Hard of Hearing children and their families in Monterey County.
-Our goal is to provide Deaf and Hard of Hearing children (ages 0-18) and their families with resources that will help them to develop communication and with child’s literacy skills.
+Our goal is to provide Deaf and Hard of Hearing children (ages 0-18) and their families with resources that will further develop and strengthen the child’s literacy skills and communication for the entire family.

 Project: DeafWrite